 Alternatively, feature half panelled walls in your hallway to break up colour like this idea from eBay.
 Using Edwardian style panelling to add a pop of white into the space, this design follows through on the door frame and dining room.

-Raised panelling up the stairs
+12. Raised half wall panelling up the stairs

-Add depth and warmth to your hallway by featuring raised panelling halfway up your walls.
-We love this design by vincent_the_house that uses a bold blue colour to frame the stairs to break up the white walls instantly.
+Add depth and warmth to your hallway by featuring raised wall panelling halfway up your walls.
+We love this design by vincent_the_house that uses bold blue colour to frame the stairs to break up the white walls instantly.
 Include even more style by incorporating bold artwork to add your own character to the walls.

-Grooved half wall panelling
+13. Grooved half wall panelling idea

 Image source eBay

-Half wall panelling in your bathroom
+14. Half wall panelling ideas in your bathroom

-Furthermore, MDF panels are moisture resistant which is great for half panelled bathroom walls, as you can decorate the top half of your walls with water resistant paint or paper.
-We love what tidalconstruction has done to break up a large bathroom and shower space by bringing warmth and depth with calming blue panelling to contrast with the 17th century floors.
+Furthermore, MDF panels are moisture resistant which is great for half-panelled bathroom walls, as you can decorate the top half of your walls with water-resistant paint or paper.
+We love what tidalconstruction has done to break up a large bathroom and shower space by bringing warmth and depth with calming blue panelling to contrast with the 17th-century floors.